pankhurigadi/correlatedpy/docs/source/make_your_own.rst

 Make your own environment
 ==========================

-Here are the steps required to create a new environment.
+Here are the steps required to create a new game.

 .. note::
     Pull requests are welcome!